-White House cancels Obama meeting with Philippines leader
+Philippines leader curses Obama; meeting canceled

 The Philippines war on drugs

-Since Duterte was elected, more than 1,900 people have died, including at least 700 in police operations that were part of the president's hardline war on drugs.
+Since Duterte was elected, more than 1,900 people have died, including at least 700 in police operations that were part of the President's hard-line war on drugs.

 "Double your efforts.
 Triple them, if need be.
-We will not stop until the last drug lord, the last financier, and the last pusher have surrendered or put behind bars -- or below the ground, if they so wish," Duterte said during his State of the Nation speech on July 25.
+We will not stop until the last drug lord, the last financier, and the last pusher have surrendered or [been] put behind bars -- or below the ground, if they so wish," Duterte said during his State of the Nation speech on July 25.

-Despite the bullish tone, a government spokesman insists that the Duterte administration is against any form of extra-judicial killings.
+Despite the bullish tone, a government spokesman insisted the Duterte administration is against any form of extrajudicial killings.

 "We do not condone these acts," Presidential Communications Office Secretary Martin Andanar said.